 The Fed’s rate changes have an impact across a broad swath of financial areas—from credit cards to mortgages, from savings rates to life insurance policies.
 The Fed’s rate change can affect individual consumers in a variety of specific ways.

 The Prime Rate

-Generally, the rate is set approximately three percentage points higher than the federal funds rate—so, for example, with the rate currently at 0.25%, a bank’s prime interest rate might be 3.25%.
+Generally, the rate is set approximately three percentage points higher than the federal funds rate—so, for example, if the rate is at 0.25%, a bank’s prime interest rate might be 3.25%.

 Even for consumers who don’t have excellent credit, the prime interest rate is an important figure.
 It’s the baseline from which all of a bank’s loan tiers are calculated.

-That goes for a wide range of financial products, including mortgages, credit cards, automobile loans, and personal loans.
+That applies to a wide range of financial products, including mortgages, credit cards, automobile loans, and personal loans.
 It can also have an effect on existing lines of credit that have variable interest rates.

 Savings Accounts and Certificates of Deposit

-This decrease in interest earnings is no reason to pull out of a savings plan entirely in most cases, because it is important to maintain an emergency fund that one can access immediately, if necessary.
+In many cases, this decrease in interest earnings is no reason to pull out of a savings plan entirely, because it is important to maintain an emergency fund that one can access immediately, if necessary.

 But it could be a good opportunity to use any excess funds to pay off existing debts while interest rates might be lower than usual.